McIlroy says peace talks with LIV 'need to happen'

 "I think everyone needs to come together a little bit more."

-McIlroy pointed out the Saudi Arabia government-owned energy company Aramco sponsor several Ladies European Tour golf events.
+McIlroy pointed out the Saudi Arabia government-owned energy company Aramco sponsors several Ladies European Tour golf events.

 "The Aramco Ladies Series in golf has actually been really good for ladies golf in terms of big prize funds and everything else," he said.